Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Future Research Directions in AI for 5G/5G+

 \subsubsection{AI Fairness}

 Ensuring fairness in AI-driven decision-making is critical as 5G+ networks expand globally.
 Bias in training data can lead to unequal service quality or resource distribution across demographics or regions \cite{EiEfficientResourceAllocation2022}.
 Solutions such as fairness constraints and explainable AI are under development \cite{ly2021review}, but standardized approaches are still lacking.
-Ensuring equitable outcomes remains an ongoing research priority.
+Ensuring equitable outcomes remains an ongoing research priority. \rc{Future research should define measurable fairness metrics specific to wireless systems, such as equitable resource allocation across users with varying channel conditions.
+A key challenge is to ensure that fairness constraints do not degrade overall system throughput beyond acceptable limits (e.g., less than 10\% reduction).
+Comparative analysis of fairness-aware optimization algorithms versus conventional resource allocation methods is necessary to identify scalable and practical solutions.}